fraunhofer-igd-iva/create-nxtstart-app/src/templates/general/README.md

-This NextJS project was bootstrapped using Nxtstart, an easy to use, interactive CLI tool to bootstrap your next web-based project aimed at students and experts alike to speed up development and provide example implementations.
+Nxtstart is an easy to use, interactive CLI tool to bootstrap your next web-based project.
+The template is aimed at students to get an easy access to web development with example implementations.
+It is also useful for experts to speed up prototyping.
 Based on NextJS and Material UI.

 Nxtstart is published and maintained by [IVA @ Fraunhofer IGD](https://www.igd.fraunhofer.de/en.html) in Darmstadt.